metaplex-foundation/docs/docs/candy-machine-v2/02-configuration.md

 ```
 This will enable a gatekeeper challenge once the mint button is clicked&mdash;only after passing the challenge you will be allowed to mint.

 When you use a gatekeeper, you will not be able to mint from the CLI command `mint_one_token`.
-If you want to pre-mint from a `CMv2` and are planning to use a Gatekeeper, you should set the `goLiveDate` to `null` and turn `gatekeeper` (temporarily) off.
+If you want to pre-mint from a `CMv2` and are planning to use a gatekeeper, you should set the `goLiveDate` to `null` and turn `gatekeeper` (temporarily) off.
 This will allow you to mint from the command line, but only **you** as the `CMv2` authority.
 Once you complete the pre-mint, turn `gatekeeper` on and set the correct `goLiveDate`.

 :::warning